-We are a clinical stage pharmaceutical company developing therapeutics for Parkinson's Disease, or PD, and related disorders that arise inside and outside of the brain.
-In 2021, we commenced clinical development of IkT-148009, a small molecule Abelson Tyrosine Kinase inhibitor we believe can modify the course of Parkinson's disease and its manifestation in the gastrointestinal tract, or GI.
-Results to date of our ongoing Phase 1 Single and Multiple Ascending Dose escalation study (SAD and MAD, respectively) in older and elderly healthy volunteers have revealed important insights into the metabolism of IkT-148009 in human subjects.
+We are a clinical stage pharmaceutical company developing therapeutics for Parkinson's Disease, or "PD", and related disorders that arise inside and outside of the brain.
+In 2021, we commenced clinical development of IkT-148009, a small molecule Abelson Tyrosine Kinase inhibitor we believe can modify the course of Parkinson's disease and its manifestation in the gastrointestinal tract, or "GI".
+Results to date of our ongoing Phase 1 Single and Multiple Ascending Dose escalation study ("SAD" and "MAD", respectively) in older and elderly healthy volunteers have revealed important insights into the metabolism of IkT-148009 in human subjects.
 We enrolled 56 subjects in the Phase 1 study.
-To date, 42 subjects have received IkT-148009.
 Results from the Phase 1 study have shown that IkT-148009 has a half-life of greater than 24 hours and just a 25 mg once daily oral dose in older and elderly healthy subjects in our Phase 1 study reached exposures that are consistent with the exposure to the drug that resulted in therapeutic efficacy in animal models of progressive Parkinson's disease.
-This has led to an acceleration of the clinical development program by more than 6 months.
-Following agreements with the FDA, we will initiate dosing in a Parkinson's patient population as part of the Phase 1 MAD study in 3Q21.
+Following agreements with the Food and Drug Administration or "FDA", we initiated dosing in a Parkinson's patient population as part of the Phase 1 MAD study on October 19, 2021.
 Clinical development of IkT-148009 for the GI complications in PD patients will cross-reference the Phase 1 Study of IkT-148009 for the treatment of PD.
-In support of our clinical development program, we have now completed 3 months of our chronic toxicology program of IkT-148009 in both rats and monkeys.
-These toxicology studies will continue for 3 additional months in rats and 6 additional months in monkeys.
-We have also advanced clinical batch manufacturing and pill formulation for our platform prodrug technology involving IkT-001Pro.
+In support of our clinical development program, we have now completed three months of our chronic toxicology program of IkT-148009 in both rats and monkeys and the data was submitted to the FDA in early 4Q21.
+These toxicology studies have completed three additional months in rats, the statutory requirement, and will complete six additional months in monkeys in mid-4Q21.
+Completion of these chronic toxicology studies will permit chronic dosing in patients following FDA submission of the data and their review in 1Q22.